-- To enhance ICANN's accountability. - To be as restrained as possible in the degree of structural or organizing changes required in ICANN to create the mechanism for these powers. - To organize the mechanism along the same lines as the community that is, in line and compatible with the current SO/AC structures (without making it impossible to change these in future). - To address the CWG-Stewardship dependencies - To include the following powers which would be legally enforceable - Reconsider/reject budget or strategic/operating plans (CWG-Stewardship dependency - Budget) - Reconsider/reject changes to ICANN "standard" Bylaws - Approve changes to "Fundamental" Bylaws (CWG Stewardship dependency) - Appoint and remove individual ICANN Directors (CWG-Stewardship dependency) - Recall the entire ICANN Board (CWG-Stewardship dependency) - Reconsider/reject Board decisions relating to reviews of the IANA functions: including the procedure to implement a separation process relating to PTI (CWG-Stewardship dependency)
+- · To enhance ICANN's accountability. - To be as restrained as possible in the degree of structural or organizing changes required in ICANN to create the mechanism for these powers. - To organize the mechanism along the same lines as the community that is, in line and compatible with the current SO/AC structures (without making it impossible to change these in future). - To address the CWG-Stewardship dependencies - To include the following powers which would be legally enforceable - Reconsider/reject budget or strategic/operating plans (CWG-Stewardship dependency - Budget) - · Reconsider/reject changes to ICANN "standard" Bylaws - Approve changes to "Fundamental" Bylaws (CWG Stewardship dependency) - Appoint and remove individual ICANN Directors (CWG-Stewardship dependency) - Recall the entire ICANN Board (CWG-Stewardship dependency) - Reconsider/reject Board decisions relating to reviews of the IANA functions; including abilitythe procedure to triggerimplement a separation of process relating to PTI (CWG-Stewardship dependency) - To address the CWG-Stewardship dependencies

-The first CCWG-Accountability draft proposal presented as a reference model for the community mechanism an SO/AC Membership Model.
-However, there were significant concerns expressed in the Public Comment from 4 May - 3 June 2015, and in order to respond to the feedback received, the CCWG-Accountability initiated work on alternative solutions.
-At the Paris meeting on 17-18 July 2015, the CCWG-Accountability considered 3 distinct models:
+The first CCWG-Accountability draft proposal presented as a reference model for the community mechanism-as an SO/AC Membership Model.
+However, there were significant